mishedone/mo-jnotebook-vm/README.md

 ## Short description

 The Vagrant configuration in this repository allows you to have a running jupyter notebook in no time (well...
 Anaconda is a bit slow to install but you can drink some coffee or whatevery you like during the provisioning).
-This way you can avoid the hustle to manually install all required libraries and are able to reproduce the whole environment whenever / wherever it is needed.
+This way you can avoid the hustle of manually installing all required libraries and are able to reproduce the whole environment whenever / wherever it is needed.
 In addition - this approach keeps your host machine clean (tried upgrading your Ubuntu host python version?).

 ## Requirements: